 Below is a hypothetical illustration that provides a high-level view of plan expenses and credits, and explains how each fits into the total plan cost.
 Remember that plan cost is just one factor to consider when making decisions about plan providers, investment managers, and investment and financial professionals.

-To help the plan remain competitively priced, plan costs and credits are automatically recalculated every quarter, based on the number of participants and plan assets.**
+To help the plan remain competitively priced, the plan credit is automatically re-calculated every quarter, which may result in a larger plan credit as the number of participants and plan assets grow.**